localleon/kubernetes-workshop-module/README.md

 ## Workshop requirements

+The workshop toolchain image is available under `ghcr.io/localleon/kubernetes-workshop-module/kubernetes-toolcontainer:latest` and is built with Github Actions from this repository.

 To participate in our workshops you will require the following items on your notebook:

 * Linux, MacOS or Windows idealy with an administrator access